IvyWenyu/ivywenyu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student majoring in Operations Research and Analytics at IORA，National University of Singapore.
-I obtained my bachelor degree in Applied Mathematics and my master degree in Optimization and Cybernetics from Shanghai University and Finance and Economics.
+I am currently a PhD student at NUS Institute of Operations Research and Analytics (IORA).
+I obtained both my bachelor degree in Applied Mathematics and my master degree in Optimization and Cybernetics from Shanghai University and Finance and Economics.
 Currently, I am broadly interested in optimization, particularly in following areas.

-I am very fortunate to be advised by [Dr.Xueting Cui](https://math.sufe.edu.cn/aa/a0/c2019a43680/page.htm) from [School of Mathematics](https://math.sufe.edu.cn/), [SUFE](https://www.sufe.edu.cn/) for my master degree.
+I am very fortunate to be advised by [Prof.Xueting Cui](https://math.sufe.edu.cn/aa/a0/c2019a43680/page.htm) from [School of Mathematics](https://math.sufe.edu.cn/), [SUFE](https://www.sufe.edu.cn/) for my master degree.

 You can find my CV [here](../files/cv_WenyuWang.pdf).